michodgs25/Sprint/README.md

 ### Home& Create or explore cards features

-* *Adapted from the bootstrap library, the cards are a creative way to provide the user the two available options: Create or Explore.*
+* *Adapted from the materialize library, the cards are a creative way to provide the user the two available options: Create or Explore.*

-* *Both cards have an image with the tag: "Create activity" and "Explore activities" and when image is clicked takes the user to the respective page.*
+* *Both cards have an image with a button tag: "Create activity" and "Explore activities" and when button is clicked takes the user to the respective page, which either the Create or explore.*

 * *The Create activity card takes the user to the create page where user can log a new activity.*

 * *The Explore activities card takes the user to the explore page which displays all the previously logged activities by the user.*

-* *In addition the explore activities card has a search bar, the user can type for example: 10k run and press enter, this will transport to the explore activities page and display all 10k runs that have been logged.*

 <details>
   <summary>Create or Explore page</summary>